-You can join the green trend by choosing paint and accent colors in keeping with nature when redecorating your own retail space.
-Selecting natural floor finishes and textures for simple pieces of furniture and introduce glass and metal shelving for a fresh, modern look.
+You can join the green trend by choosing paint and accent colors in keeping with nature when picking out boutique store layouts for your own space.
+Selecting natural floor finishes and textures for simple pieces of furniture and introducing glass and metal shelving combines to a fresh modern look.

 A key ingredient in developing a luxury sales environment is an atmosphere that is peaceful, soothing, and far removed from the high-pressure and hectic sales floors so common in chain retailing.

 The luxury sales market is ahead of most mainstream counterparts in terms of customer relationship management (CRM).
-While other retailers struggle to learn about relationship marketing, upscale and luxury businesses have long been aware that building long-term relationships with clients is a mutually-beneficial endeavor.
+While other retailers struggle to learn about relationship marketing, upscale and luxury retail stores have long been aware that building long-term relationships with clients is a mutually beneficial endeavor.

 This goes beyond their name and address but includes past purchases stored in a virtual closet, their social media profiles, and more.
 Only your best salespeople will be able to even get this information, but it is the mark of providing an exceptional experience.